VityaSchel/vityaschel/README.md

   >
   > At the age of 10 I downloaded Python and finally switched from Pascal to it.
 For the next two years I would constantly solve problems on contests sites (Russian alternatives to Codewars).
 Around the same time I learned about phpDevelStudio and created my first GUI application, this is how I started learning php.
 In fourth grade I created my very first website on uCoz CMS for my school class, which brought me popularity in school.
 With it I learned the very basics of HTML/XML and CSS.
   >
   > Around the age of 12, I finally moved from command blocks in Minecraft to real programming languages.
 At the same time I also tried writing mobile apps in Java for the first time, but quickly abandoned it.
-Also I downloaded Unity for the first time and spent all the two weeks of vacation in Crimea, learning C# and the engine's features.
+Also I downloaded Unity for the first time and spent all the two weeks of vacation, learning C# and the engine's features.
 After that I rarely visited my online profile on Scratch.
   >
   > When I was 13, several things happened at once: I released my first Unity game (Big Quest) and in September I released my first mobile game (Roller-ride) and added it to Play Market, right after that I started developing Stigfinnare, I also made my first website on JS with XMLHttpRequst ("What's the difference?") and I met people who would almost ruin my career in the future.
   >